SketchyMaze/guidebook/docs/custom-doodads/api-reference.md

 ### time.Now() time.Time

 This exposes the Go standard library function `time.Now()` that returns the current date and time as a Go time.Time value.

+🚨 **Race condition warning:** it is not reliable to use wallclock time when you want precise timing in relation to the game state.
+If the game is running at a slower or faster than usual frame rate, doodad scripts relying on wallclock time may run at the wrong time.

+It is safer to use `GetTick()` for precise timing purposes, as it will be bound to the game's logic tick.

 ### time.Add(t time.Time, milliseconds int64) time.Time